maduhu/Documentation/ELK/ELKSetup.md

 >
 > sudo service elasticsearch restart

-Make elasticsearch more verbose by removing the “-- quite \\” flag:
+Make elasticsearch more verbose by removing the “-- quite \\” flag
 -------------------------------------------------------------------

 > \# vi /usr/lib/system/system/elasticsearch.service

-Restart elasticsearch service and perform daemon reload:
+Restart elasticsearch service and perform daemon reload
 --------------------------------------------------------

 > sudo service elasticsearch restart

-Check that elasticsearch is running:
+Check that elasticsearch is running
 ------------------------------------

 > Install netcat if not already install for debugging purposes: